-The Prospectus is a detailed description which serves as administrative and fiduciary support to the Lower Connecticut River Valley Council of Governments (RiverCOG) as well as the cooperative and integrative concept involved in the preparation of the Fiscal Year 2022-2023 Unified Planning Work Program (UPWP) for the Lower Connecticut River Valley Region.
+The Prospectus is a detailed description which serves as administrative and fiduciary support to the Lower Connecticut River Valley Council of Governments (RiverCOG) as well as the cooperative and integrative concept involved in the preparation of the Fiscal Years 2024 and 2025 Unified Planning Work Program (UPWP) for the Lower Connecticut River Valley Region.
 It defines the regionally agreed upon planning priorities and the roles and responsibilities of the various participants in the metropolitan planning process.
 The Prospectus complements the annual work program and provides a narrative that outlines the region's anticipated transportation agenda and linkage to the many planning issues facing the RiverCOG's metropolitan area.

-RiverCOG Metropolitan Planning

-Organization (MPO) encompasses

-seventeen towns with a combined 2010

-Census population of over 175,000

-people and a land area of approximately

-460 square miles.
-RiverCOG's MPO board

-is comprised of the seventeen Chief

-Elected Officials/Town Managers from

-the towns within the RiverCOG region, a

-representative from the Middletown

-Transit District, a representative from the

-Estuary Transit District, and a

-representative from the Middlesex

-Chamber of Commerce representing

-business and freight interests.

-The forum for the cooperative decision making, with regard to transportation planning, rests with this designated RiverCOG - MPO and is supported through assistance from RiverCOG staff, the Estuary Transit District staff and regional planning organizations in Connecticut, CTDOT, FHWA and FTA in the delivery of planning and construction services to promote an interconnected statewide transportation network.
+RiverCOG Metropolitan Planning Organization (MPO) encompasses seventeen towns with a combined 2020 Census population of 174,225 people and a land area of approximately 443 square miles.
+RiverCOG's MPO board is comprised of the seventeen Chief Elected Officials/Town Managers from the towns within the RiverCOG region, a representative from the River Valley Transit, a representative from the Middlesex Chamber of Commerce representing business and freight interests and a non-voting representative from CTDOT voluntary cooperation from planning staff from several of the member towns.
+The region partners with neighboring Council of Governments (COGs) that serve as regional planning organizations in Connecticut, CTDOT, FHWA and FTA in the delivery of planning and construction services to promote an interconnected statewide transportation network.

+The forum for the cooperative decision making, with regard to transportation planning, rests with this designated RiverCOG - MPO and is supported through assistance from RiverCOG staff, the River Valley Transit staff, and